Bihar official suspended after DM’s surprise inspection at circle office

 The Kaimur district magistrate also directed deduction of five days’ salary of five officials and termination of a contract clerk who were found absent on duty even after one hour of the scheduled time

-The Kaimur district magistrate (DM) in Bihar on Tuesdat suspended a revenue official and slapped ₹45,000 fine on him after a surprise inspection found violation of rules regarding land mutation.
-The DM also directed deduction of five days’ salary of five officials and termination of a contract clerk who were found absent on duty even after one hour of the scheduled time.
+Kaimur district magistrate (DM) Shawan Kumar on Tuesday slapped a ₹45000 fine on circle officer (CO) Nuaon for violating government rules regarding land mutation.
+The fine will be deducted from the salary of the officer.
+Kumar also ordered the deduction of salary for five days from the salary of five officials and the termination of services of a clerk hired on contract because they were absent from duty.

-The newly joined DM, Sawan Kumar, on Monday made a surprise inspection of Nuaon circle office and found that 97 cases of land mutation were pending for over 60 days, contrary to the departmental rules.
+The instructions were issued on Monday morning after Kumar, who recently took over as the district magistrate, made a surprise inspection at the Nuaon circle office and found that 97 cases of land mutation were pending for over 60 days, contrary to the departmental rules.
 Following this, he suspended circle officer Badri Prasad Gupta on Tuesday with immediate effect for negligence, arbitrariness and violation of superior’s order.

 The fine will be deducted from the salary of the officer.